-Type of Procurement Information Classification (assigned by the creator) Applicable Exceptions Important to note Industry Engagement Program, including correspondences, drafts, and final reports.
+e of Procurement ormation Classification (assigned by the creator) Applicable Exceptions Important to note Industry Engagement Program, including correspondences, drafts, and final reports.
 Official Use Only or Confidential or Strictly.
 Confidential depending on the content and findings of the review.
 Deliberative Information and Information Provided by Member Countries or Third Parties in Confidence.
 Not eligible for declassification as Information Provided by Member Countries or Third Parties in Confidence.

-oe of Procurement ormation Classification (assigned by the creator) Applicable Exceptions Important to note Country Procurement Assessment Reports (CPAR), MAPS, benchmarking, other procurement sector assessments Correspondences, draft Official Use Only.
+Country Procurement Assessment Reports (CPAR), MAPS, benchmarking, other procurement sector assessments Official Use Only.
 Deliberative Information and Information Provided by Member Countries or Third Parties in Confidence.
-Not eligible for declassification if restricted by Information Provided by Member Countries or Third Parties in Confidence. reports, etc. (b) Final Reports. (b.1) Public. (b.1) Not applicable. (b.1) Final CPAR, MAPS reports are filed as Public after the government has provided its consent to disclose. (b.2) Official Use Only. (b.2) Deliberative and Information Provided by Member Countries or Third Parties in Confidence. (b.2) When the government does not agree to the findings of the report and it is not finalized for publication, such reports are restricted as Information Provided by Member Countries or Third Parties in Confidence.
-Professional Accreditation and Standards Panel (PASP) and Procurement Talent Board, including, correspondences, drafts and final minutes of meetings, and ADM review process and decisions.
+Not eligible for declassification if restricted by Information Provided by Member Countries or Third Parties in Confidence.

+Type of Procurement Information Classification (assigned by the creator) Applicable Exceptions Important to note (a) Correspondences, draft reports, etc. (b) Final Reports. (b.1) Public. (b.1) Not applicable. (b.1) Final CPAR, MAPS reports are filed as Public after the government has provided its consent to disclose. (b.2) Official Use Only. (b.2) Deliberative and Information Provided by Member Countries or Third Parties in Confidence. (b.2) When the government does not agree to the findings of the report and it is not finalized for publication, such reports are restricted as Information Provided by Member Countries or Third Parties in Confidence.
+3. Professional Accreditation and Standards Panel (PASP) and Procurement Talent Board, including, correspondences, drafts and final minutes of meetings, and ADM review process and decisions.
 Confidential or Strictly Confidential.
 Deliberative Information or Personal Information.
 Eligible for declassification after 20 years if solely Deliberative Information.
 Not eligible for declassification if Personal Information applies.
-Correspondence with Legal Department.
+4. Correspondence with Legal Department.
 Lawyer to determine the security classification level.
 Attorney-Client Privilege.
 Not eligible for declassification.